Background pattern

 • The usual starting dose is 50 mg twice a day.

-• Treatment with lacosamida can also begin with a dose of 100 mg of lacosamida twice a day.
+• Treatment with lacosamida may also be started with a dose of 100 mg of lacosamida twice a day.

 • Your doctor may increase the dose you take twice a day by 50 mg each week, until you reach a maintenance dose between 100 mg and 300 mg twice a day.